- Apply via our online job portal. You can apply for a job opening or send us an unsolicited application at any time.

 - Clarify details: Imagine you get the job and start working.
 Do you really know what it is about?
 Are you sure that the conditions, the culture, the team and the tasks meet your interests and abilities?
 Ask every question that facilitates your decision.

-- Stay in contact: If you are not selected for the job, do not react in an unprofessional way.
-The recruiter may keep your documents on record for another opportunity at another time.
+- Stay in contact: If you are not selected for the job the recruiter may keep your documents on record for another opportunity at another time.
 Tell him or her that you would appreciate it and show your continued interest in working at Wolf Theiss.

 Assessment centre for legal internships in Vienna